mashihua/mashihua.github.com/resume-en.md

 * Project: Mobile game server architecture
 * Responsibility: Reconstruction game server and user-center architecture.
 * Achievements: Reconstruction of the server architecture.
 A single point from the previous limit of service can scale to support multiple server services, and make the code clearer.
 Add unit testing, to make the code more assured.
-Promote the collection and sorting logs so that we better understand the health of the code in order to make adjustments.
+Promote the collection and sorting logs so that we can understand the health of the code in order to make adjustments.
 Daily business reports, to make our operations more understanding of the user, the operator can adjust the strategy in a timely manner.

 ### October,2012  - December,2012

 * Project: Development and Construction infrastructure
 * Responsibility: The establishment of a platform game operators, including: Pass, payment, online real-time customer service and data platforms.
-* Achievements: define various development tools, testing tools and environments.
+* Achievements: Define various development tools, testing tools and environments.
 Department responsible for recruiting platform, training and team culture.
 Pass game development platform.

 ### September,2010 - August,2012

 * Project Name: Website development and maintenance
 * Project Description: Development Company Web site
-* Performance: Performance and front-end development and maintenance is responsible for the site.
+* Performance: Site performance and front-end development and maintenance is responsible for the site.
 Responsible for the development of a common front-end API, to make the game on Facebook can smoothly access platform gonline site.

 ### September,2010 - August,2011